theocbr/theocbr/README.md

 ### HI EVERYONE 👋

 🌱 I’m currently learning JAVASCRIPT & REACT
 😄 I’m using HTML/CSS & PHP too !
+⚡ I know Wordpress with Elementor !
 <!--
 **theocbr/theocbr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.